mikro-orm/mikro-orm/docs/versioned_docs/version-4.3/entity-manager.md

 ## Persisting and Cascading

 To save entity state to database, you need to persist it.
-Persist takes care or deciding whether to use `insert` or `update` and computes appropriate change-set.
+Persist determines whether to use `insert` or `update` and computes appropriate change-set.
 Entity references that are not persisted yet (does not have identifier) will be cascade persisted automatically.